How Much Does a Driveway Replacement Cost in 2026?

 Visualize Your Options First

 Before committing $5,000–$30,000 to a driveway replacement, see what each material actually looks like on your home.
-Upload a photo to DrivewAI and get instant AI renderings in 7 different materials — it's the fastest way to narrow down your choice and get accurate contractor quotes.
+Upload a photo to DrivewAI and get instant AI renderings across all 6 styles — it's the fastest way to narrow down your choice and get accurate contractor quotes.
+Compare stamped concrete vs pavers or explore all your driveway material options before calling a contractor.

-Upload a photo and get AI renderings in 7 styles.
+Upload a photo and get AI renderings across all styles.
 First one free.

 Try DrivewAI Free